wilsonmcdade/kindhub/README.md

 ## Developing kindhub packages:

 Kindhub has a few default packages including gCal, weather, xkcd, and a news feed.
-To see an example of an add-on widget package, check out [RPi Light Controller](https://github.com/wilsonmcdade/lights-widget).
+To see an example of an add-on widget package, check out [Top of Subreddit Widget](https://github.com/wilsonmcdade/subreddit-widget).

 The structure of a package needs to be like so: